 AMP periodically maintains cash balances in excess of the federally insured limit.
-At December 31 2018 and 2017, 17% of accounts receivable were due from two customers, and 17% and 19% of revenue were due from two customers, respectively, in each year.
+At December 31 2019 and 2018 accounts receivable due from two customers were 16% and 17% respectively.
+Revenues due from two customers were 17% in each year.

 Inventories